mattyjacks/WitShift/README.md

-# WitShift – Functional Specification
+# SpeechFight – Functional Specification

 _Last updated: June 28 2025_

 ---

 ## 1. Product Vision
-WitShift is a **turn-based, voice-centric social network for civil debate**.
+SpeechFight is a **turn-based, voice-centric social network for civil debate**.
 Each reply inside a thread starts a **60-minute cooldown** for the author, forcing reflection and discouraging dog-piling.
 Users can post short text or voice clips; voice is automatically transcribed with OpenAI Whisper and accompanied by a live avatar halo that visualises vocal intensity.

-Success for WitShift is measured by:
+Success for SpeechFight is measured by:
 • Average daily debates created
 • % of replies that are voice
 • Completion rate of 3-turn exchanges